papmeier/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 I imputed the missing values with the mean for the time interval.
+To achieve this I checked for each row if the variable steps was NA and if that was the case replaced it by the mean for that time interval.

 ```r